jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

                       minimum: 1
                       format: int64
                       description: Priority index for each Pod (e.g., 1, 2, ...)
                           (1 means pod should be scheduled first in the AppGroup)
                   type: object
+                type: array
+            type: object
         type: object
     served: true